MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

   Import-Module -Name ConflictingModule -UseWindowsPowerShell
   ```

-  Be aware of course that modules may not work with or work differently with Windows PowerShell.
+  Be aware that modules may not work with, or work differently with Windows PowerShell.

 #### When out-of-process invocation should not be used